-- Pulse and sift dry ingredients: In a food processor, pulse almond flour, confectioner’s sugar and lemon zest until it is a fine mixture.
-Next, sift into a bowl until about 2 tbsp of almond flour are left.
+- Pulse and sift dry ingredients: In a food processor, pulse almond flour, confectioner's sugar and lemon zest until it is a fine mixture.
+Next, sift into a bowl until about 2 tablespoon of almond flour are left.
 Discard the rest.

 - Make meringue: In a bowl of a stand mixer fitted with a whisk attachment, whisk egg white on medium, slowly adding in the sugar and cream of tartar.
 Mix until stiff peaks form (6-7 minutes).
 Add in the food coloring and lemon extract and mix until combined.

 - Fold dry ingredients into meringue: Add dry ingredients into the meringue.
 Gently fold with a silicon spatula by pressing the meringue on the side of the bowl to deflate.
 Scoop from the bottom during the folding process until the meringue is smooth and shiny.
 To test if the batter is ready, create a figure 8 in the batter and if it relaxes back into itself within 10-15 seconds, it is ready.

 - Transfer batter and pipe: Transfer batter to a piping bag fitted with a 1 inch round piping tip.
 Pipe the batter onto the macaron mat circles.
 Rap the baking sheet on the counter a couple of times to release air bubbles that may have gotten trapped.
 Let the shells dry for 30-45 minutes or until a skin forms on top.